rcverse/Another-Noun-Phrase-Extractor/README.md

 ANPE simplifies noun phrase extraction to its essence - **input text, get a structured list of NPs**.
 The library provides flexible configuration options to target specific structural types of NP or length requirements, as well as options to export to files in multiple formats directly.
 This provides an effective tool for linguistic analysis, corpus studies, and NLP research where quick, reliable NP identification is needed.

-> **⚠️ Python Version Requirement**: ANPE requires Python 3.12 or lower.
-It is not compatible with Python 3.13 or higher due to dependencies (especially spaCy) that currently only support up to Python 3.12.
+> **⚠️ Python Version Requirement**: ANPE requires Python 3.9 to 3.12.
+It is not compatible with Python 3.13 or higher and 3.8 or lower due to dependencies (especially spaCy) that currently only support up to Python 3.12.

 **Key Features**:
 1. **✅Precision Extraction**: Accurate noun phrase identification using modern parsing techniques